- What Is Social Development?

 - Points to Keep in Mind

 Social and emotional development of children needs to be monitored along with their physical growth.
-All three aspects are of equal importance in ensuring the all-round development of your child.
-Physical growth is largely dependent on genetics and the child’s physical structure and there is only so much that we control here.
-However, the social and emotional development of a child forms the basic foundation of your child’s life as an adult and can be moulded to a great extent in the early stages.
+These three aspects are of equal importance in ensuring the all-round development of your child.
+Physical growth is largely dependent on genetics and the child’s physical structure, and there is only so much that you can control here.
+However, the social and emotional development forms the basic foundation of your child’s life as an adult and can be moulded to a great extent in the early stages.

-A child’s social development is gauged by the manner in which he or she interacts with people around them.
-It relates to how your child develops and nurtures relationships, friendships, and also the way in which they deal with conflicts that might arise with peers.
-As a child develops socially, they learn to respond to various influences surrounding them and these, in turn, have an impact on the way their relationships shape up.
+A child’s social development is gauged by the manner in which he or she interacts with the people around him.
+It relates to how the child develops and nurtures relationships, friendships, and also the way in which he deals with conflicts that might arise with peers.
+As a child develops socially, they learn to respond to various influences surrounding them and these, in turn, have an impact on the way his relationships shape up.

-It is an integral part of your child’s overall development process and has a significant impact on other aspects of their growth.
-Only when a child has normal social interactions with peers and adults around them on a regular basis will they be able to build up their self-esteem not to forget improving language skills and boost learning skills.
+It is an integral part of kids’ overall development process and has a significant impact on other aspects of their growth.
+Only when a child has normal social interactions with peers and adults around him on a regular basis will he be able to build up his self-esteem, not to forget improving language skills and boosting learning skills.

 Learning to identify emotions, understanding why they happen, and learning to manage them is what emotional development is all about.
-This is a process that starts when your child is an infant and lasts till they are an adult.
+This is a process that starts when your child is an infant and lasts till he is an adult.
 Emotions in little children start off as physical reactions to various situations such as a racing heart when scared or fluttering in the tummy when nervous and so on.
-As they grow, they start to recognize these feelings and by the time they are adults, they begin to understand feelings of others also.
+As they grow, they start to recognise these feelings, and by the time they are adults, they begin to understand the feelings of others also.

 The emotional well-being of children, as well as adults, can be ensured only when they develop the skills necessary to manage their range of emotions.
-As children grow, the situations that provoke emotional responses will also vary as will the strategies required to manage these.
-Appropriate emotional development will help them face challenges in life such as being successful in school and in relationships.
+As children grow, the situations that provoke emotional responses will also vary as will the strategies required to manage them.
+Appropriate emotional development will help them face challenges in life, such as being successful in school and in relationships.

 Parents and caregivers are the primary influences on young children.
-Apart from these, there are quite a few other factors that have an impact on your child’s social and emotional development in the early years such as:
+Apart from these, there are quite a few other factors that have an impact on kids’ social and emotional development in the early years, such as:

 - Hereditary Factors – There are bound to be a certain amount of similarities between your social and emotional development and that of your child.

-- Family Equations – If parents have a steady relationship and display feelings in a mature way, children tend to imbibe this.
-Displaying violence, over pampering the child, and not showing any affectionate can make the child undisciplined, obstinate, or introverted and submissive.
+- Family Equations – If parents have a steady relationship and display feelings in a mature way, children tend to imbibe it.
+Displaying violence, over pampering the child, and not showing any affection can make the child undisciplined, obstinate, or introverted and submissive.

 - Intelligence – Children who are intelligent are found to be more emotionally stable than others.

-- Societal Influences – If the parents’ income and standing in society is stable, children tend to be more confident than those who are not financially well-off.
+- Societal Influences – If the parents’ income and standing in society are stable, children tend to be more confident than those who are not financially well-off.

-- Values and Beliefs – Things like what might be considered appropriate or inappropriate behaviour by parents, teachers, or caregivers.
+- Values and Beliefs – Behaviour that might be considered appropriate or inappropriate by parents, teachers, or caregivers.

-- Religion and Culture – The dictates of the religion followed by your family and the cultural atmosphere where your child is brought up will play a significant role in their overall development.
+- Religion and Culture – The dictates of the religion, followed by your family and the cultural atmosphere where your child is raised, will play a significant role in his overall development.

-- Media Influence – The kind of books your child reads, the type of television shows they watch or the movies they see will all influence the way they think and act.
+- Media Influence – The kind of books your child reads, the type of television shows he watches, or the movies he sees will all influence the way he thinks and acts.

 Stages of Emotional & Social Development from Birth to 12 Years

-As your child grows older, their mental growth will result in emotional maturity.
-According to psychologists, it is the maturity level which determines your child’s emotions.
-The greatest development and growth occurs in your child during the ages from birth to when they first start school.
+As children grow older, their mental growth will result in emotional maturity.
+According to psychologists, it is the maturity level which determines kids’ emotions.
+The greatest development and growth occurs in your child during the ages from birth to when he first starts school.
 It is these first skills that will form the foundation of your child’s social and emotional development.
-There are different milestones to gage the social and emotional development of children from birth to the age of 12.
+There are different milestones to gauge the social and emotional development of children from birth to the age of 12.
 Here is why they assume importance:

-- It gives them a sense of self and the life that they live making the transition into adulthood easier later on.
+- It gives children a sense of self and the life that they live, making the transition into adulthood easier later on.

-- Helps develop social skills that let your child function in a society and interact with members of the community in an appropriate manner.
+- Helps develop social skills that let children function in a society and interact with members of the community in an appropriate manner.

-- Through appropriate social and emotional development, your child will be able to realize his or her ambitions and thus shape their future.
+- Through appropriate social and emotional development, your child will be able to realise his ambitions and thus shape his future.

-- Looking at the milestones set for various phases or ages, you can assess your child’s progress and get them help if required.
+- Looking at the milestones set for various phases or ages, you can assess your child’s progress and help him if required.

 Emotional Development From 0 – 6 Months

-- Realize that he is an individual and different from others
+- Realise that he is an individual and different from others.

 Emotional Development From 6 Months – 1 Year

-As baby grows older, he or she starts to show their love or dislike for objects and persons in their own way.
-Some things you might notice are:
+As kids grow older, they start to show their likes and dislikes for objects and persons in their own way.
+Some things you might notice in your little one at this age are:

 Emotional Development From 1 – 2 Years

-Self-awareness increases and your child realises that they can make things happen.
-Other changes you might notice are that your child:
+As kids’ emotional development improves, their self-awareness increases and they realise that they can make things happen.
+Other changes you might notice in your child are:

-- Becomes more assertive and even gives directions on what he wants done
+- He becomes more assertive and even gives directions on what he wants to be done.

-- More prone to displays of anger and frustration
+- Is more prone to displays of anger and frustration.

 Emotional Development From 2 – 3 Years

-Your child is now a toddler and his confidence is sure to have increased significantly.
+At this age, kids’ confidence is sure to have increased significantly.
 Children at this age tend to be creative and love exploring.
-Some other milestones at this age are:
+Some other milestones you might notice in your munchkin at this age are:

-- Likely to improve on their self-help skills
+- Likely to improve on his self-help skills.

-- Understand the notions of good, bad, etc as they apply to themselves
+- Understand the notions of good, bad, etc.

-- Develop awareness of feelings they have and that of others
+- Develops awareness of feelings he has and that of others.

-- Identify themselves as a girl or boy
+- Identifies as a girl or a boy.

-- Attempting to dress and undress on their own
+- Attempts to dress and undress on his own.

 Emotional Development From 3 – 4 Years

-Your toddler becomes increasingly independent during this time and this also boosts his or her self-confidence levels significantly.
+Your toddler becomes increasingly independent during this time, and this also boosts his self-confidence levels significantly.
 In this phase, your child is likely to be able to:

-- Do quite a few tasks independently such as washing hands or dressing oneself
+- Do quite a few tasks independently, such as washing hands or dressing.

-- Come up with game ideas on their own
+- Come up with game ideas on his own.

-- Role play and pretend play becomes a favourite
+- Roleplay and pretend play become a favourite.

 - Knows his limits and will not hesitate to seek help from you or others if required.